dvdoug/BoxPacker/README.md

 Requirements
 ------------

-* PHP version 5.4 or higher
+* PHP version 5.4 or higher (including PHP7 and HHVM)

 License
 -------